-Bible Commentaries and Sermon Outlines
+Bible Commentaries and Reference Guides

-Thayer’s Greek-English Lexicon: This is a Greek dictionary that allows you to look up the original meanings of words in the Bible.
+- Thayer’s Greek-English Lexicon: This is a Greek dictionary that allows you to look up the original meanings of words in the Bible.
 The numbers next to each word in both Strong’s and Thayer’s correspond with each other for easy use.

-Vines Expository Dictionary: This is also good for looking up key words in your study.
+- Vines Expository Dictionary: This is also good for looking up key words in your study.
 In this dictionary you’ll be able to find not only the meaning of the word, but also whether it’s a verb or noun, etc. A must have for every serious Bible student.